iwatakeshi/sakura/README.md

 # sakura
-An elegant data structure to build trees or cherry blossoms 🌸
+An elegant unit of a data structure to build trees or cherry blossoms 🌸

 ## About